JDecunha/MicroTrackGenerator/README.md

 ### Physics

-The physics model Geant4DNA_Option2 is used for this application.
+The user can specific Geant4_DNAOption2 or Geant4_DNA as physics models for this application.
+Geant4DNA_Option2 is the default.
 Users are directed to the Geant4DNA collaboration's website (http://geant4-dna.in2p3.fr/styled-3/styled-8/index.html) and publications for further information on the physics model.
-This physics model was chosen in order to determine the most accurate information for nanometer scale energy depositions from particles of ionizing radiation, while also spanning an energy range appropriate for medical applications.
-If you attempt to simulate a primary particle which is not modelled by the Geant4DNA model or does not fall within the specified energy range (i.e. electrons of 1 MeV or greater, protons of 100 MeV or greater) then the software will not export any track information.
+Geant4 DNA was chosen in order to determine the most accurate information for nanometer scale energy depositions from particles of ionizing radiation, while also spanning an energy range appropriate for medical applications.
+If you attempt to simulate a primary particle which is not modelled by Geant4DNA or does not fall within the specified energy range (i.e. electrons of 1 MeV or greater, protons of 100 MeV or greater) then the software will not export any track information.

 ### Random Seeding